UWB-Adv-Data-Vis/CostlyLiving/README.md

  - Same color scheme across all panels
  - Works on different screen sizes
  - Follow ggplot2 best practices
+ - Please replace this README with one for your produced dashboard and include alink to the original challenge.

 ## Project Plan:
-WeekPhase Planned Tasks with Goals
+Week-phase planned tasks with goals are listed.

 ### Week 1 –
-Design Ideation and Planning
+Design, Ideation, and Planning
  - Review data structure and assign roles
  - Brainstorm research questions
  - Sketch dashboard layout